aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to MD via Java" h2="Convert CGM file to MD by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate CGM to MD conversion feature in their Java applications.
+It provides two components, Aspose.PDF for Java and Aspose.Cells for Java, that can be used to render CGM to XLSX and then convert XLSX to MD respectively.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render CGM to XLSX in a few simple steps.
+It provides a wide range of features that can be used to create, edit, convert, and manipulate PDF documents.
+It also supports a wide range of file formats, including CGM, XLSX, and MD.

+Aspose.Cells for Java is a powerful Spreadsheet Programming API that enables developers to convert XLSX to MD.
+It provides a wide range of features that can be used to create, edit, convert, and manipulate spreadsheets.
+It also supports a wide range of file formats, including XLSX and MD.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to MD conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to MD by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate CGM to MD conversion feature in their Java applications.
+It provides two components, Aspose.PDF for Java and Aspose.Cells for Java, that can be used to render CGM to XLSX and then convert XLSX to MD respectively.
+It provides a wide range of features that can be used to create, edit, convert, and manipulate PDF documents and spreadsheets.
+It also supports a wide range of file formats, including CGM, XLSX, and MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}